navFooh/web-project-template/README.md

 grunt
 ```
 Runs the the development task and then starts a watcher to listen for changes in the
-.scss and .hbs files, to re-compile the CSS and Handlebars templates respectively
+.scss and .hbs files, to recompile the CSS and Handlebars templates respectively